linamurasov/branch-cleanup/README.md

 # GitHub Branch Cleanup Automation

-This repository includes a GitHub Actions workflow that identifies and deletes stale remote feature branches that meet the following criteria:
+This repository contains a GitHub Actions workflow designed to automatically detect and delete stale feature branches that meet the following criteria:

 - Already merged into the `main` branch
-- Last commit was made more than **1 month ago**
+- No recent activity: Last commit was made more than **1 month ago**

-The goal is to maintain a clean and manageable Git repository by automatically removing feature branches that have already been incorporated into the main codebase.
-This is particularly useful in development workflows based on GitHub Flow.
+The goal is to maintain a clean and manageable Git repository by automating the process of removing feature branches that have already been incorporated into the main codebase.
+This is particularly useful in development workflows based on GitHub Flow where many short-lived branches are created and merged regularly (like dev, feature-*, etc.).
+Reduces manual cleanup effort.

----

-## Objective

-Maintain a clean repository by:

-- Deleting remote feature branches that are already merged into `main`
-- Ensuring that only branches with stale, incorporated features are removed
-- Automating the process to reduce manual cleanup effort

 ---